 There are many available tools to create Pareto charts.
 Microsoft Excel, with its unprecedented accessibility and functionality, is arguably the best.
 A Pareto chart can be made in Excel by:

-For users who prefer specialized project management software, Minitab, JMP, QI Macros, or online tools like Canva and Tableau allow professional looking Pareto charts with added functionality.
+For users who prefer specialized project management software, Minitab, JMP, QI Macros, or online tools like Canva and Tableau allow professional-looking Pareto charts with added functionality.

 Within the PMP scope, Pareto Charts also enjoy a unique prominence among the quality management tools.
-The PMBOK Guide recognizes Pareto Charts as one of the major instruments in the Control Quality process which is part of the Monitoring and Controlling Process Group.
+The PMBOK Guide recognizes Pareto Charts as one of the major instruments in the Control Quality process, which is part of the Monitoring and Controlling Process Group.

 From my experience as a PMP practitioner, I have appreciated the help Pareto charts provide in:

 The PMBOK Guide has incorporated a wide range of quality management tools and techniques, and in doing so, makes mention of Pareto Diagrams.
-In the PMBOK Guide, it is stated how "the analysis is focused on identifying the vital few sources and not the many trivial ones that often cloud the analysis."
+In the PMBOK Guide, it is stated that "the analysis is focused on identifying the vital few sources and not the many trivial ones that often cloud the analysis."
 This is best described as the approach in the focus principle where "the less, but more important, item(s) should be emphasized."

 Although Pareto charts can be helpful, they do not work for every scenario.
 I learned this the hard way with specific types of problems.
-These are some key points to keep in mind when considering pareto charts:
+These are some key points to keep in mind when considering Pareto charts:

 Creating a Data Infrastructure